cozy/cozy-browser-sdk/api.md

 #### What is `request`?

-The third param is the actual request to communicate with the cozy database.
+The third param is the actual request to communicate with the Cozy database.
 You need here to present the third params:
 * Either as a string: `'function(doc) { emit(doc.n, null); }'`
 * Or you can put the function directly, like this: `function(doc) { emit(doc.n, null); }`
 * Or finally as an object with map and reduce:  `{map: "function(doc) { emit([doc.year, doc.month, doc.day], 1); }", reduce: "_sum"}`